Answered By: Kathleen Cobcroft Last Updated: 18 Jan 2018 Views: 6120

 Journals indexed in Web of Science are all peer-reviewed.

 Use UlrichsWeb to check if the article you have is a peer-reviewed article.
-(Ulrichs calls them refereed).
+(Ulrichs calls peer-reviewed journals "refereed" journals).